Advertiser Disclosure

 Average APR by Credit Score

 Speaking of bad credit, the most important metric to consider is your credit score.
 In fact, card issuers rely heavily on your credit report and credit score when evaluating your risk level and assigning an APR to your credit card offer accordingly.
-Building up a good credit score will help you secure an APR on the lower end of the range for the card you are considering.
+Building up a good credit score helps you secure an APR on the lower end of the range for the card you are considering.

 Credit score ranges as defined above are based on FICO’s credit score ranges:

-• Excellent — 741 to 850
+• Excellent: 741 to 850

-• Good — 670 to 740
+• Good: 670 to 740

-• Fair — 580 to 669
+• Fair: 580 to 669

-• Bad/No Credit — 350 to 579
+• Bad or no credit: 350 to 579

 Here is a look at an average breakdown of what APR you can expect to receive, depending on which credit bracket you fall into:

-Average APR vs. Credit Score
+Average APR vs. Credit Score 2024

 Image Credit: Upgraded Points